geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

    The user signs in on a Windows device that is Entra-joined or hybrid-joined.
 The device acquires a PRT that is cryptographically bound to the user and device.

 2. **Obtain a cloud TGT**
    The CloudAP plug-in consults the Entra ID metadata to locate the Kerberos endpoint for **kerberos.microsoftonline.com**.
-It presents the PRT to prove the user’s identity.
+It presents the PRT to prove the user's identity.
 Entra ID issues a TGT in that realm.

 3. **Use the TGT**
    - For cloud resources, the client may use Kerberos tickets or OAuth tokens, depending on the service.